BrendanGCollins/Project--3--Battleship/README.md

     <img src="assets/images/input_validation.png" alt="Game not accepting incorrect inputs">

 - End of Game Message
-    - The game tracks a players total guesses.
+    - The game tracks a player's total guesses.
 Once you reach 20 completed guesses a message will appear to let you know that you lost.
 If you manage to sink all ships before you run out of guesses a winning message will appear instead.
 The final game board is shown.

     <img src="assets/images/game_over.png" alt="End of loosing game">